 Despite being a historically popular location with plenty to offer, it’s one of the less crowded beach areas in the region.

-The downtown area of Boynton Beach near the Intracoastal Waterway has been improved and redeveloped over the years and provides plenty of upscale living, dining, and shopping opportunities.
+The downtown area on Boynton Beach Boulevard near the Intracoastal Waterway has been improved and redeveloped over the years and provides plenty of upscale living, dining, and shopping opportunities.

 Boynton Inlet to the Atlantic Ocean offers opportunities for fishing and boating offshore and in the Intracoastal Waterway.

 One of the largest artificial reefs along this coast is about one half mile north of the inlet and is a popular fishing spot.